Help during the summer holidays

 Parental Leave

-Parents of children under 18 can take unpaid parental leave if they have been with their employer at least a year.
+Employees who are parents of children under 18 have a legal right to request unpaid parental leave if they have been with their employer at least a year.
 Parents can take up to a four weeks per child per year, up to a total of 18 weeks per child before the child is 18.
+Parents have to take this leave in blocks of a week, unless their child is disabled and entitled to Disability Living Allowance or Personal Independence Payment in which case they can take leave in blocks of a day.
+Your employer cannot refuse you leave or penalise you for taking parental leave.
+However, there are circumstances in which employers can postpone parental leave.

 Flexible Working Request